America's Health Rankings, United Health Foundation Logo

 Suggested Citation: America's Health Rankings analysis of Federally Available Data, Maternal and Child Health Bureau, Health Resources and Services Administration, United Health Foundation, AmericasHealthRankings.org, accessed 2024.

 Neonatal abstinence syndrome (NAS) is a drug withdrawal syndrome occurring in newborns.
 NAS is most commonly caused by fetal exposure to maternal opioid use, and is also associated with benzodiazepine, barbiturate and alcohol use.
-Data linking NAS with other maternal drug use is inconclusive, but use of any chemically addictive substances during pregnancy, including selective serotonin reuptake inhibitors antidepressants (SSRIs), can cause postnatal symptoms characteristic of withdrawal.
-Between 55% and 94% of infants exposed to opioids during pregnancy experience withdrawal symptoms.
-The use of opioids during pregnancy has increased in the United States in the last 20 years, resulting in corresponding increases in NAS.
+Data linking NAS with other maternal drug use is inconclusive, but use of chemically addictive substances during pregnancy — including selective serotonin reuptake inhibitor antidepressants (SSRIs) — can cause symptoms characteristic of withdrawal in newborns.
+Between 55% and 94% of infants exposed to opioids during gestation experience withdrawal symptoms.
+Opioid use during pregnancy has increased in the United States in the last 20 years, with corresponding increases in NAS.

-Symptoms of NAS can include central nervous system irritability (tremors, increased muscle tone, high-pitched crying and seizures), feeding difficulties, low birth weight and temperature instability.
-Some children can develop long-term symptoms of NAS, such as developmental delays, growth problems and hearing/vision problems.
+Symptoms of NAS can include tremors, increased muscle tone, high-pitched crying, seizures, feeding difficulties, low birth weight and temperature instability.
+NAS can cause long-term symptoms in children as well, such as developmental delays, growth problems and hearing/vision problems.

 Newborns with NAS stay in the hospital an average of 1.8 days longer than newborns without NAS, which is associated with an increased hospital cost of $1,685 per day.
-Medicaid covered 82.0% of NAS-related costs in 2014, which came out to $462 million.
+Medicaid covered 82% of NAS-related costs in 2014, costing the U.S. $462 million.

-According to America’s Health Rankings® data, the prevalence of neonatal abstinence syndrome is higher among:
+According to America’s Health Rankings analysis, the prevalence of neonatal abstinence syndrome is higher among:

 • American Indian/Alaska Native and white infants compared with Black, Hispanic and Asian/Pacific Islander infants.